Aqueous Ammonia Purity Testing Method | Ammonium Hydroxide Molar Mass

-Ammonium hydroxide appearance as a clear colorless aqueous liquid.
+Ammonium hydroxide appears as a clear colourless aqueous liquid.
 The concentration of ammonia ranges up to approximately 30%.
 Ammonia (NH3) is a simple chemical compound composed of one nitrogen atom (N) covalently bonded to three hydrogen atoms (H).

 APPARATUS